 Running it back!
 More continuity!
 A year under Ime Udoka!
 Younger players taking a step forward!
 We’re really not sure about Alperen Sengun or Jalen Green being franchise players or being deserving rookie extensions, but one of these guys has to seize that mantle eventually, right?

-If this sound dismissive, let’s clarify: Sengun and Green both look like really good players, and this group jumped from 22 wins the season prior to 41 wins last year.
+If this sounds dismissive, let’s clarify: Sengun and Green both look like really good players, and this group jumped from 22 wins the season prior to 41 wins last year.
 They could be a frisky young group with tons of athleticism that winds up fighting for a play-in spot.

 But as much as this team made a leap last season, is there another one coming that launches the Rockets (sorry) into the stratosphere (sorry again)?
 Or are they doomed to remain floating in orbit (I really am sorry) or even be marked as a failure to launch (okay I’m actually not sorry at this point)?